Do you ever wonder how some moms keep a clean house with kids?

 But anyway, my only option is to keep my house as clean as I can.

 So if you are a mom and you are reading this, then you probably feel me.
 You know where I am coming from and you can agree “ain’t nobody got time for that!”

 So I have come up with some cleaning hacks that I use to keep my house tidy…well almost.
 Hey, it’s good enough!

-Best Ways To Keep A House Clean With Kids
+Mom Hacks To Keep A House Clean With Kids

 First and foremost, you must DECLUTTER.

 As if you didn’t know that was coming.
 Seriously though, if you don’t declutter then you will spend all of your time just moving stuff around.

 When you have kids, things usually start accumulating.

 First, you have their baby stuff, then their toddler stuff, then their preschool stuff….and the list goes on.

 From clothes to toys, our kids have a lot of stuff.
 They get even more stuff from well-meaning grandparents, friends, birthdays, Christmas, etc…